Enhancing the Engagement of Garment Industries to Promote Child Well-being in Ethiopia

 This project was based in Benishangul Gumuz Regional state; in the five werdas of kemashi zone.

-Financed by Civil Society Support Programme ; the peoples of Denmark, Ireland ,Norway, The Netherlands, Sweden and United Kingdom
+Financed by Civil Society Support Program ; the peoples of Denmark, Ireland ,Norway, The Netherlands, Sweden and United Kingdom

 Empowering the families of children living with disabilities and female student dropouts, by giving business skill training the initial capital to help them establish a sustainable lively hood.